canturk/qmtoolbox/README.md

 	 - Simulates the measurement, and
 	 - Generates a measurement trajectory

-   - ThermalQM describes thermal inital (or thermal displacement) state of HO at a given temperature.
+   - Class ThermalQM inherited from QuadMeasure describes thermal inital (or thermal displacement) state of HO at a given temperature.

 (b) "qsim.py" contains a class called QuadSim which has an object